paulgovan/energyr/README.md

 # Overview
 energyr is an [R](https://www.r-project.org) package containing data published by the United States Federal Energy Regulatory Commission (FERC) [www.ferc.gov](https://www.ferc.gov). energyr is also the package used for [eAnalytics](http://paulgovan.github.io/eAnalytics/).
-To learn more about our project, see this [publication](http://ascelibrary.org/doi/abs/10.1061/9780784413012.143).
+To learn more about our project, check out [http://doi.org/10.5334/jors.144 ](http://doi.org/10.5334/jors.144).

 # Data
 * `electric`: Electric Company Financial Data